 Both schemes are growing and flourishing.
 We have just had our hundredth 1-1 coaching client through the scheme for the year for the Bucks Coaching Pool and 21 people who have participated in team coaching.

-In terms of scheme evaluation:
+In terms of a recent scheme evaluation:

-- Next steps people took as a result of coaching: several respondents mentioned starting new posts or looking at possible new posts, undertaking further training and development, having a greater sense of ownership and responsibility of their future, growing in confidence, and the coaching work supporting them to make changes that they had put off for some time, and encouraging others to seek assistance via coaching.
+- Next steps people took as a result of coaching: several respondents mentioned starting new posts or looking at possible new posts, undertaking further training and development, having a greater sense of ownership and responsibility of their future, growing in confidence, and the coaching work supporting them to make changes that they had put off for some time, and encouraging others to seek assistance via coaching

 - Effectiveness of the coach: asked to rate the effectiveness of their coach on a scale of 1 to 4, 33 scored their coach 4; 19 scored them 3 and 1 scored them 1.
 33 of the clients scored 4 and 17 scored 3 in their evaluation of the benefits (66% a 4) No -one scored less than 3